|

 - Close monitoring of vital signs until stability achieved

-- ALL of the following for a Patient who is not alert, or has a mental status either abnormal or not at baseline:
+- Patient who is not alert, or has a mental status either abnormal or not at baseline as indicated by 1 or more of the following:

 - Evaluation for possible surgical complications

-- 1 or more of the following for a patient with an Abnormal temperature (patient either febrile or hypothermic with temperature inappropriate for outpatient treatment of condition):
+- Abnormal temperature: patient either febrile or hypothermic with temperature inappropriate for outpatient treatment of condition as indicated by 1 or more of the following:

 - Evaluation for malignant hyperthermia if febrile